satyajitnayk/mock-data/README.md

 1. Load the website.
 2. Enter the desired schema in the provided form.
-3. Hit the 'Generate' button to produce random data.
+3. The generated data will be displayed on the screen.
-4. The generated data will be displayed on the screen.
+4. Click on RHS to copy generated content.

 ## Local Setup